 - How much paperwork is involved in buying a home?

-- What do I need to do about home insurance, utilities, and mail?
+- What do I need to know about home insurance and utilities?

 - What is involved in closing on a home?